rortega2/Numerical-Methods-Algorithm/Bisection Method/README.md

 * fx = function value at root
 * ea = approximate relative error (%)
 * iter = number of iterations

+## Disclaimer
+This MATLAB is functional with its limited use